 1. Know what back-to-school shoppers want

 The primary category back-to-school shoppers will be interested in are school supplies, but don’t ignore other categories.
-They will also be looking at apparel, shoes, electronics, sporting goods, books, music, and other related categories.
+They will also be looking at:

-Not only will those categories offer products that complement school supplies but back-to-school shopping also tends to fulfill the wants and needs that extend beyond school.
+Not only will these categories include school supplies, but items that fulfill wants and needs that extend beyond school.

 2. Create back-to-school product collections and landing pages